 As teachers, we often feel like we don’t have enough time.
 Between administrative tasks, compiling and analyzing data, parent communication, lesson planning, and grading, it can quickly become overwhelming.
-I spend entirely too much time talking with peers, and too little time being productive, and so I’m always feeling like I need to catch up and these time-saving tips help me keep my sanity.
-I’ve picked up lots of little tricks along the way: some of these tips for teachers I always use, and others, save me tons of time when I actually follow them.
+I spend entirely too much time talking with peers, and too little time being productive, and so I’m always feeling like I need to catch up.
+These time-saving teacher tips help me keep my sanity.
+I’ve picked up lots of little tricks along the way: some of these I always use, and others, save me tons of time when I actually follow them.
 While I’m sure these all of these time-saving tips for teachers are not new for you, I hope you find a few new teacher tips to try and that some remind you how you can save precious minutes in your days.

 I know this doesn’t work for everyone, but we have a copy machine in each of our pods in our building, plus two in our teachers’ lounge, so I can set up big jobs pretty guilt free.
 I come to work early, or stay late one day during the week when there aren’t many people there and do all of my weekly copying once.
 I put all of my single sided copies through the machine and then send all of my double sided copies through.
 The machine does all of the sorting and extra work for me.
 I run some errands like using the bathroom, returning books to the library, etc. and stop by here and there to check the machine to make sure there’s not a paper shortage, jam, or that it’s stalled waiting for me to grab the stack off.
 I hate waiting for the copy machine during the week, especially if I’m behind someone who only puts in one page at a time.
 Copiers are smart.
 They have a long memory.
 Line that sucker up for all of your copies and go be productive!
 Just be sure to check on it from time to time.

 If I only had one tip for teachers, it’s this.
 Over the years, I’ve discovered my most productive time is in the mornings before most people get there so I’m not tired from my day and I don’t have people to talk to and distract me.
 I can go in 30-45 minutes before my first meetings start, and get more done than I do in 2 hours after school.
 Over time, I’ve even become a morning person and now don’t have a hard time waking up early.
 For you, your best time might be after school two days a week.
 Whatever works for you and your schedule, find the time you can be there with few distractions and get your work done quickly and efficiently.
 Then leave; it’ll all be there tomorrow.